 Maturing Whisky in casks is a science of its own.
-Because of the arctic temperature we are using relatively smaller casks for faster maturation.
+Owing to the Arctic temperature, we use relatively small casks for faster maturation.
 We store our Whisky in a lot of different cask types (Sherry, Bourbon, Sauterne, Madeira, Viring oak and more).
-As we are producing the norwegian aquavit, there is also the possibility of using Aquavit casks for maturation as well.
+As we are producing the Norwegian aquavit, we also have the option of using Aquavit casks for maturation.

 What is the Arctic?